Gambia election: Polls close in first vote since dictatorship | DW | 04.12.2021

 These elections are a test for the country's young democracy, with five political parties and one independent candidate vying for a five-year term in the State House in the capital, Banjul.

 Polls opened in all of the country's seven regions at 8 a.m. local time (0800 UTC).
-The 1,554 polling stations will remain open until 5 p.m.
+The 1,554 polling stations remained open until 5 p.m.

 Each candidate has their own ballot box at Gambian polls, and voters choose their preferred politician by dropping a marble inside one of the boxes.